 Dr. Damian Borth invited to BMBF dinner with Dr. Georg Schütte in Berkeley, USA

 During a visit of the Bundesministerium für Forschung und Entwicklung (BMBF) in the Bay Area, the BMBF invited DAAD scholarship researcher from ICSI to join an exclusive dinner with Deputy Secretary Dr. Georg Schütte.
 Dr. Damian Borth introduces the BMBF funded project Multimedia Opinion Mining (MOM) to the delegation during the dinner.

 BMBF funded project Multimedia Opinion Mining (MOM) starts

 Multimedia Opinion Mining (MOM), a 2.5 years long project funded by the BMBF, aims to address the challenge of opinion mining in social multimedia content.
 The main goals of MOM are: (1) analyze social media data to detect and track trending topics.
 (2) understand multimedia content with respect to its sentiment and opinion.
 (3) discover individual persons or groups able to influence propagation of topics in social networks.
 And finally, (4) forecasting the progression of identified topics into the near future.
 The project will be coordinated within MADM and lead by Dr. Damian Borth.

 VISIONThis project aims to address the challenge of opinion mining of multimedia content from the web.
 This comprises a large-scale multi-modal analysis of social media streams and their underlying network dynamics considering different media channels such as Twitter, YouTube, Flickr, Google, and Wikipedia.
 The main contribution of MOM is four-fold as illustrated below:

-The following people contributed to the project (past and current).
+The following people contribute to the project.